Publications

 Since 2023

-Hofman, R., Herman, C., Mo, C. Y., Mathai, J., and Marraffini, L. A. (2024) Deep mutational scanning identifies variants of Cas1 and Cas2 that increase spacer acquisition in type II-A CRISPR-Cas systems. https://www.biorxiv.org/content/10.1101/2024.10.10.617623v1
+Hofman, R., Herman, C., Mo, C. Y., Mathai, J., and Marraffini, L. A. (2025) Deep mutational scanning identifies Cas1 and Cas2 variants that enhance type II-A CRISPR-Cas spacer acquisition.
+Nature Communications 16, 5730. https://doi.org/10.1038/s41467-025-60925-9

-Chen, J., Nilsen, E. D., Chitboonthavisuk, C., Mo, C. Y., and Raman, S. (2024).
-Systematic, high-throughput characterization of bacteriophage gene essentiality on diverse hosts. https://www.biorxiv.org/content/10.1101/2024.10.10.617714v1
+Chen, J., Nilsen, E. D., Chitboonthavisuk, C., Mo, C. Y., and Raman, S. (2025).
+Systematic, high-throughput characterization of bacteriophage gene essentiality on diverse hosts.
+Cell Host & Microbe. (in press); Preprint: https://www.biorxiv.org/content/10.1101/2024.10.10.617714v1

-Tran, M.,* Hernandez Viera, A. J.,* Tran, P. Q., and Mo, C. Y. (2024).
-Bacteriophage infection drives loss of β-lactam resistance in methicillin-resistant Staphylococcus aureus. https://www.biorxiv.org/content/10.1101/2024.08.19.608629v1. *denotes equal contribution.
+Tran, M.,* Hernandez Viera, A. J.,* Tran, P. Q., Nilsen, E.D., Tran, L., and Mo, C. Y. (2025).
+Bacteriophage infection drives loss of β-lactam resistance in methicillin-resistant Staphylococcus aureus. eLife 13:RP102743. https://doi.org/10.7554/eLife.102743.3 *denotes equal contribution.

 Before 2023